cube-drone/silly/README.md

     silly.company(capitalize=True)
     # Olivesoft

-### you can generate a whole address, although all of the places are fictional
+### I can generate a whole address, although all of the places are fictional

     silly.address(capitalize=True)
     # Thirty-One West Key Block